kakashidota/AzureContent/Excersises Azure/kali-azure-setup-guide.md

 2. Click **"Create a resource"** → Search for **"Kali Linux"**
 3. Choose the **Kali Linux** image (usually provided by "Offensive Security")
 4. Select a VM size (e.g., `Standard_B2s` works well)
-5. Create or select an SSH key pair
+5. Create admin account with username and password
 6. Open the following ports in "Networking":
    - **22** (SSH)
    - **3389** (RDP)